Volorf/Counter/README.md

-# Counter — counting characters and words in the text layer
+# Counter — counting characters and words in a text layer

 ![Counter](/counter-sketch-plugin_volorf.gif)